DandyLyons/notes/content/Library/The Bible (WEB)/40 - Matthew/Matt-12.md

 But I tell you that one greater than the temple is here.

 ###### v7
-But if you had known what this means, 'I desire mercy, and not sacrifice,' you wouldn't have condemned the guiltless.
+But if you had known what [[Hos-06#v6|this]] means, 'I desire mercy, and not sacrifice,' you wouldn't have condemned the guiltless.

 ###### v8
 For the Son of Man is Lord of the Sabbath."